An-u-rag/An-u-rag/README.md

 - 👋 Hi, I’m @An-u-rag aka Anurag Parcha

 - 👀 I’m interested in Development, mainly development for a purpose or to solve a real world problem.
-I also love to research on latest technologoes in which I see growth potential like blockchain technologies, IoT, ML and AI.
+My main area of focus is in Computer graphics and animation for the usage of Extended Reality which includes Augmented, Virtual, and Mixed environments.
+I also love to research and work in latest technological fields which potray potential to bring about revolutionary changes such as blockchain, IoT, ML and AI.

+- 🌱 I’m currently working on my Capstone Project which is a 3D computer graphics library in Elm Functional Programming Language for developing a frontend framework in Elm for handling complex mathematical transforms and functions related to 3D geometry and animations in a simplified manner.
+  - I am also working on improving my Game Development skills in Unity3D and C#.
-- 🌱 I’m currently learning Game Development indepth and improving my grasp on Machine Learning adn Artificial Intelligence.
+  - Improving my grasp on Machine Learning and Artifical Intelligence through projects.

-- 💞️ I’m looking to collaborate on Game Development, Web Development projects.
+- 💞️ I’m looking to collaborate on Game Development, Extended Reality(Web and App) and Computer graphics projects.

 - 📫 How to reach me : anuragparcha315@gmail.com or you could contact me on linkedIn at https://www.linkedin.com/in/anuragparcha/